 About this job

-The successful candidate will bring their experience and skills to the role and be able to develop and deliver recruitment and organising initiatives and campaigns in our branches, The Area Organiser will train and develop stewards, undertake case work, advise, support and mentor branch officers and stewards in representation and negotiation.
+The successful candidate will bring their experience and skills to the role and be able to develop and deliver recruitment and organising initiatives within social care across the region, train and develop stewards, undertake case work, advise, support and mentor branch officers and/or regional activists.

-Your office will be in Edinburgh.
-You will need to be able to travel within the region for meetings/training as required.
+You will need to be able to travel within the geographical location of the region and possibly to London for meetings/training as required.

 How to apply

-Please send completed application forms along with Recruitment and Disability monitoring forms to k.smith@unison.co.uk quoting Ref No R7/136.
+Please send completed application forms along with the Recruitment and Disability Monitoring Forms to sw.jobs@unison.co.uk quoting the reference of the job you would like to apply for: Social Care – R10/BSOF10T

-The closing date for completed applications will be 5pm on Friday 9th January 2026.
+The closing date for completed applications is 5pm on Friday 20 February 2026

 About UNISON